benedictSchurwanz/benedictSchurwanz/README.md

 # Hi there! 👋

-- 🔭 I’m currently working on a fun project I've done a couple times before, a Battleship game (without infringing copyrights, of course).
+- 🔭 I’m currently working on a fun project - [Boatfight!](https://github.com/benedictSchurwanz/boatfight) - a Battleship game (without infringing copyrights, of course).
 It's an interesting way to explore a new language or framework, and I can try to think of new ways to write the AI.

-- 😄 Pronouns: He/him.
-It is important to me to treat all different people with respect.
+My last shot at it was [Boat Attack](https://github.com/benedictSchurwanz/boatattack).

 - ⚡ Favorite emoji: 🤔
   - Most often used emoji: 😁